Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 Good Student Discount: Academic Achievement Pays Off

 Maintaining a B average or higher (3.0 GPA) typically qualifies young adults for 10–25% off their premiums.
-State Farm offers up to 25% off and GEICO up to 15%, with most insurers extending this benefit through age 25.
+State Farm offers up to 25% off, while USAA offers around 10%, with most insurers extending this benefit through age 25.
 Most insurers require proof of grades via report card or transcript, and some extend the benefit for part-time students or recent graduates.

 Distant Student Discount: Campus Living Advantages

-College students living on campus at least 100 miles from home without regular vehicle access can save an average of 18% through this specialized discount.
+College students living on campus at least 100 miles from home without regular vehicle access can save through this specialized discount.
 The vehicle remains on the family policy, but the reduced risk of daily driving lowers premiums.
 This discount can be stacked with the good student discount for maximum savings.
+Learn more about optimizing this in our college student car insurance guide.

 Driver Training and Defensive Driving Discounts

 Completing approved defensive driving or driver education courses can earn 5–20% off premiums.
 These programs demonstrate commitment to safe driving and provide skills that reduce accident risk.
+Among the top 10 insurers, Allstate, GEICO, Travelers, and USAA explicitly offer young driver training discounts.
 Many insurers also offer programs specifically for young drivers — like State Farm's Steer Clear — that reward completion with meaningful discounts.

 Pincher's Pro Tip